Looking to Make Your Core Stronger?

 One study recommended using the Captain’s Chair – the device where you rest your back and your forearms against cushions, then raise your legs.

-A bicycle crunch or a crunch on a medicine ball, which takes away the use of your quads, were also effective.
+A bicycle crunch or a crunch on a medicine ball, which takes away the use of your quads, were also effective at making your core stronger.

 Another of the most effective ways to stimulate your stomach muscles is through planks and suspension work like with the TRX.